security-force-monitor/research-handbook/source/locations.rst

 **Guidance on use**

-SFM's ``geo`` tool will use this field to describe any problems it has in obtaining extended metadata about geometry of a location from Open Street Map Overpass API.
-It populates this field each time the script it run; developers should use the messages to fix the underlying problem with the location, after which ``geo`` can be re-run.
+SFM's ``geo`` tool will use this field to describe any problems it has in obtaining extended metadata about geometry of a Location from OpenStreetMap Overpass API.
+It populates this field each time the script it run; developers should use the messages to fix the underlying problem with the Location, after which ``geo`` can be re-run.
 The field is programmatically generated, and the Staff Researcher should not manually enter anything in this field.

 Location: "As of" Date
 ----------------------

 **Description**

-To do
+The date and time of the old version of an OpenStreetMap item that we want to retrieve.

 **Type of field**

-To do
+Datetime

 **Example of use**

-To do
+``2009-03-24T07:50:06Z``

 **Spreadsheet column name**